 One of the defining pieces of Cayley School is its strong connection to the community in Cayley and globally.
-Giving back to and learning about our community through empathy projects had to look different this year, due to covid-19 restrictions, but we were able to continue to make an impact and increase our awareness and understanding of the world.
 This year our students participate in Terry Fox Run, Orange Shirt Day, Operation Christmas Child, Food Bank Drive, Pink Shirt Day, Hats on for Mental Health and Cayley Community Caroling to name a few.
+Community outreach will always be a significant part of Cayley School.

 Cayley School has a strong literacy program and interventions in place to support student success.
 Each year staff review grade level data and level A assessments to identify literacy gaps.
 Students are assessed and monitored as they make progress each year, and if more support is needed, students may join a Levelled Literacy Intervention (LLI) group with our learning coach and educational assistants to supply more targeted reading instruction.
-Classrooms are using reading and early literacy programming such as: McCracken Spelling, Words their Way, Secret Stories, Lively Letters and Fountas and PInnell to support their classroom reading programs.
-This past year, students at risk were able to have additional literacy supports through Alberta Education Covid Disruption Funding.
-This took place in addition to our regular morning intervention program.
+Classrooms are using reading and early literacy programming such as: McCracken Spelling, Words their Way, Secret Stories, Lively Letters and Fountas and Pinnell to support their classroom reading programs.

 We also embarked on a partnership with Boys and Girls Club of Foothills to create BGC Cayley Out of School Care and Preschool Program.
 Through this partnership, we were able to create a licencing agreement which allows us to provide Before and After School Care, Preschool and KinderCare.
-For this school year we have 3 BGC staff members, and our Fall Enrollment levels were: